Eating Disorders, Running, & Period Loss

 This is the dogma so many runners (and athletes) are fed: that to be the fastest you must be the thinnest, that the two are inter-changeable and congruent.
 This is the largest lie we have been conditioned to believe, and it took me years to unlearn.
 It is not okay or healthy to lose your period, and it is certainly not an indication of physical fitness.

-Below is are two pictures of me.
+Below are two pictures of me.
 The one on the left is from my senior year of college, when I never had a period and was deeply sick with my eating disorder.
-The picture on the right is me a few months ago.
-My period is regular, I am at a healthy weight, and I'm genuinely happy.
+I also wasn't competing at the time and lost a significant amount of muscle mass.
+The picture on the right is me shortly after I moved to California.
+My period is regular, I am at a healthy weight, I can exercise healthfully, and I'm genuinely happy.
 Health comes in so many different forms, and most of the time, it isn't visible.